 You should review your capacity and activity plans regularly.
 Your business continuity plans should cover the supply of staff you need to deliver services before and after Brexit.

-Make sure you tell any staff and people you care for who are EU citizens about the EU Settlement Scheme, and help them apply if they need support.
+Make sure you tell any staff and people you care for who are EU citizens about the EU Settlement Scheme.
+Help them apply if they need support.
 Use the EU Settlement Scheme employer toolkit for practical advice on helping your employees to apply.

 You must notify your local commissioner, director of adult social services and the Care Quality Commission as soon as possible if there is any risk to service delivery.